Partial molecular orbitals in face-sharing 3$d$ manganese trimer: Comparative studies on Ba$_{4}$TaMn$_{3}$O$_{12}$ and Ba$_{4}$NbMn$_{3}$O$_{12}$: Experiments

 \subsection{Optimization of polycrystalline growths}

-We found the unwelcome impurity phase by X-ray diffraction during the synthesis of \BTMO and \BNMO polycrystalline samples.
-Thus, we optimized our growths by controlling the amount of the excess \MO starting powder to compensate for its evaporation during the reaction.
+We found the unwelcome impurity phase, \BMMOP, by x-ray diffraction during the synthesis of \BTMO and \BNMO polycrystalline samples.
+Thus we optimized our growths by controlling the amount of the excess \MO starting powder to compensate for its evaporation during the reaction.

-Fig.~\ref{PF} presents the mass fraction of the impurity phase extracted by the structural refinements using X-ray diffraction measurements, followed by magnetic susceptibility measurements.
-As shown in Fig.~\ref{PF}(a), the mass fraction of the impurity phase linearly decreases with an excess of \MO, reaching a minimum value when the 9~\% (10~\%) of excessive \MO powder is initially added for \BTMO (\BNMO) before the first sintering.
-Interestingly, we found that the magnetic susceptibility splitting ($\rchi_{\rm FC}$ - $\rchi_{\rm ZFC}$) at 2~K is significant for such batches, as shown in Fig.~\ref{PF}(b).
-They are extracted from the magnetic susceptibility data given in Figs.~\ref{PF}(c, d) for \BTMO and \BNMO, respectively.
-The suppressed bifurcation of the susceptibility at lower excess of \MO powder might be attributed to the worse qualities of the main phase, covering their intrinsic ferrimagnetic signals.
-We studied the structural, magnetic, thermal, electric, and optic properties using the best batch of each compound in this paper.
+Figure~\ref{PF} presents the mass fraction of the impurity phase extracted by the structural refinements using x-ray diffraction measurements, followed by magnetic susceptibility measurements.
+As shown in Fig.~\ref{PF}(a), the mass fraction of the impurity phase linearly decreases with an excess of \MO, reaching a minimum value when the 9\% (10\%) of excessive \MO powder is initially added for \BTMO (\BNMO) before the first sintering.
+We found that the magnetic susceptibility splitting ($\rchi_{\rm FC}$-$\rchi_{\rm ZFC}$) at 2~K is bigger for such batches, as shown in Fig.~\ref{PF}(c) and \ref{PF}(d) for \BTMO and \BNMO, respectively.
+We studied the structural, magnetic, thermal, electric, and optic properties using the optimized batch of each compound in this paper.
+We also found a tiny mass fraction of the secondary impurity phase Mn$_{3}$O$_{4}$ ($\sim$2\%) towards a higher excess of MnO$_2$, as shown in Figs.~\ref{PF}(a) and \ref{PF}(b).